mhdostal/ARCodeProject/README.md

 arView.sceneView.scene = scene
 ```

-Then, create a location data source and set it on arView.
-We're using an `AGSCLLocationDataSource`, included in the ArcGISRuntime SDK, to provide location information using UIKit's CoreLocation.
+Then create a location data source and set it on arView.
+We're using `AGSCLLocationDataSource` included in the ArcGISRuntime SDK, to provide location information using Apple's CoreLocation framework.

 `arView.locationDataSource = AGSCLLocationDataSource()`